 Have you tried all of the above?

 If you would like to surrender your pet, you will need to make an appointment by filling out an Owner Surrender Form to request an appointment.
-We can only take animals from within our service areas: Long Beach, Cerritos, Los Alamitos, Seal Beach, and Signal Hill.
+We can only take animals from within our service areas: Long Beach, Cerritos, Los Alamitos, and Signal Hill.

 Please complete these forms and email the documents.